 Example.
-Phil bought a used truck in February 2000 to use exclusively in his landscape business.
-He paid \$6,200 for the truck with no trade-in.
-Phil did not claim any section 179 deduction, and he chose to use the 200% DB method to get the largest depreciation deduction in the early years.
+Phil bought a used truck in February 2003 to use exclusively in his landscape business.
+He paid \$9,200 for the truck with no trade-in.
+Phil did not claim any section 179 deduction, the truck does not qualify for the special depreciation allowance, and he chose to use the 200% DB method to get the largest depreciation deduction in the early years.

-Phil used the MACRS depreciation chart in 2000 to find his percentage.
+Phil used the MACRS depreciation chart in 2003 to find his percentage.
 The unadjusted basis of his truck equals its cost because Phil used it exclusively for business.
-He multiplied the unadjusted basis of his truck, \$6,200, by the percentage that applied, 20%, to figure his 2000 depreciation deduction of \$1,240.
+He multiplied the unadjusted basis of his truck, \$9,200, by the percentage that applied, 20%, to figure his 2003 depreciation deduction of \$1,840.

-In 2001, Phil used the truck for personal purposes when he repaired his father's cabin.
-His records show that the business use of his truck was 90% in 2001.
-Phil used Table 3 to find his percentage.
+In 2004, Phil used the truck for personal purposes when he repaired his father's cabin.
+His records show that the business use of his truck was 90% in 2004.
+Phil used Table 4-1 to find his percentage.
 Reading down the first column for the date placed in service and across to the 200% DB column, he locates his percentage, 32%.
-He multiplies the unadjusted basis of his truck, \$5,580 (\$6,200 cost × 90% business use), by 32% to figure his 2001 depreciation deduction of \$1,786.
+He multiplies the unadjusted basis of his truck, \$8,280 (\$9,200 cost \times 90% business use), by 32% to figure his 2004 depreciation deduction of \$2,650.